pjanec/dirigent/README.md

 The following options changes the mode of operation:

+ `--mode deamon|trayGui|remoteControlGui` .... select mode of operation

- `--daemon` .... no user inteface at all, just a log file
+ - **deamon** ... no user inteface at all, just a log file

- `--traygui` ... an icon in tray with gui control app accessible from the context menu; the default
+ - **trayGui** ... an icon in tray with gui control app accessible from the context menu; the default

- `--remotecontrolgui` ... not agent as such (not directly managing any local apps), just a remote control GUI that monitors the apps and remotely send commands to the agents
+ - **remoteControlGui** ... not agent as such (not directly managing any local apps), just a remote control GUI that monitors the apps and remotely send commands to the agents

 #### Another options

- `--singlemachine` .... no network, just single-machine operation (no master needed); forces --traygui automatically.
+ `--singleMachine` .... no network, just single-machine operation (no master needed); forces --traygui automatically.

- `--minimized` .... start minimized (only with --traygui and --remotecontrolgui)
+ `--startHidden 0|1` .... start minimized (only with --traygui and --remotecontrolgui)

- `--logfile xyz.log` ... what log file to use
+ `--logFile xyz.log` ... what log file to use

- `--autostartplan <plan_name>` ... immediately loads and starts executing an initial plan before the connection to the master is estabilished
+ `--startupPlan <plan_name>` ... immediately loads and starts executing an initial plan before the connection to the master is estabilished

 ### Agent Console Command Line Utility